geopython/stetl/README.md

 Stetl originated in the INSPIRE-FOSS project: [2009-2013 now archived](https://github.com/justb4/inspire-foss).
-Since then Stetl evolved into a wider use like transforming [Dutch GML-based Open Datasets](https://github.com/nlextract/NLExtract) such as IMGEO/BGT (Large Scale Topography) and IMKAD/BRK (Cadastral Data) and []Sensor Data Transformation and Calibration](https://github.com/Geonovum/smartemission/tree/master/etl).
+Since then Stetl evolved into a wider use like transforming [Dutch GML-based Open Datasets](https://github.com/nlextract/NLExtract) such as IMGEO/BGT (Large Scale Topography) and IMKAD/BRK (Cadastral Data) and [Sensor Data Transformation and Calibration](https://github.com/smartemission/docker-se-stetl).

 ## Finally